17 Top-Rated Attractions & Things to Do in Port Macquarie, Australia

 Port Jet Cruise Adventures run eco-river cruises with dolphin spotting, Devonshire morning tea cruises, and sunset cruises, as well as other custom cruises.
 Cruise Port Macquarie also offers sunset and dolphin spotting cruises.
 Afternoon tea and snacks are included.

 Prefer a more peaceful experience?
 You can also rent a kayak and paddle along these glistening waterways on a solo excursion or with the family.

 Right next door to the Koala Hospital, Roto House sits in a picturesque bushland setting and provides a snapshot of affluent early life in the area.

-This beautifully restored late Victorian Georgian home was once the home of John Flynn, a land surveyor and one of Port Macquarie's earliest residents, and is one of the few remaining 19th-century timber homes left in the area, built of local red mahogany.
+This beautifully restored late Victorian Georgian home was once the home of John Flynn, a land surveyor and one of Port Macquarie's earliest residents.
+Built of local red mahogany, it's one of the few remaining 19th-century timber homes left in the area.
 The Flynn's had six children, two of whom were born at Roto House, and three of them lived here right up until 1979.